 The reverse transcription step of cDNA synthesis has been proposed as the source of the most variability in qPCR experiments.
 I will use an external RNA control to normalize for external global mRNA changes by spiking extracted RNA samples with equal amounts of control RNA prior to cDNA synthesis.
 This will allow me to control for the presence of inhibitors of RT and DNA polymerase.

-Due to the sensitivity of qPCR it is inevitable that some experimental variation will occur.
-Normalization of data is especially important when samples are obtained from different conditions and time-courses and will can result in misrepresentation of the expression profiles obtained 28.
+Due to the sensitivity of RTqPCR it is inevitable that some experimental variation will occur.
+Normalization of data is especially important when samples are obtained from different conditions and time-courses and can result in misrepresentation of the expression profiles obtained 28.
 Therefore, it is essential to normalize target gene expression levels to compensate for intra- and inter- qPCR variations in order to identify real gene variation.
 This can be done by carefully selecting endogenous/reference controls.
 I will use 3-4 stably expressed reference control genes and the geometric mean of these will be taken.
 These will allow me to normalize differences in the amount and quality of starting material as well as in the efficiency of the reaction.
 It is common to use ubiquitously expressed genes.

 Manipulation during the construction of the cDNA library can complicate the analysis of RNA-seq reads where PCR artefacts of short identical reads can be confused for genuine reflection of the RNA present.
 In order to overcome this limitation I will run 2 or 3 biological replicates and determine whether the same sequences are observed in each sample.